Open the line of communication and engage your students with online discussions.

 No need to dig—everything's on the surface.
 Want to know how many times a student participated in a specific discussion?
 You can filter by participant name, see the number of posts each contributed, and jump right in!

 While you can use class discussions to develop or share ideas, you can also use conversations for quick exchanges on specific content.
 For example, when you create assignments, you can enable conversations.
 Anyone can make a contribution to the assignment conversation—ask for help, share sources, or answer questions others have.
 Everyone can read the conversations while they view the assignment.
-Select the trash can icon to delete your contribution.

-Conversations appear with the relevant content item only and don't appear on the discussions page.
+Conversations appear only with the relevant content item and don't appear on the discussions page.